bytemux/bytemux/README.md

 I'm an operations engineer.
 I have 4 years experience with DevOps practices and 7+ years overall experience as sysops engineer

 ### The stack with that i have the most (positive ^^) experience looks like this:
-- k8s or Openshift
+- Kubernetes (EKS, Openshift)
-- python and bash
+- Python and bash
 - AWS
 - Terraform
 - Helm